Version 1.5, July 2023

 - the processes and timetable for identifying information required to be published under s 8(2), for publishing additional information under s 8(4), and for adding to or revising the agency’s IPS entry

-- measures (if any) being taken to improve an agency’s information asset management framework, to support its IPS compliance (see [13.18]–[13.19] below)
+- measures (if any) being taken to improve an agency’s information asset management framework, to support its IPS compliance, see [13.36 – 13.37]

-- whether the agency has developed an internal IPS information register to assist it to efficiently identify documents for publication, record decisions made in relation to publication and systematically review IPS information for accuracy, currency and completeness (see [13.20] below)
+- whether the agency has developed an internal IPS information register to assist it to efficiently identify documents for publication, record decisions made in relation to publication and systematically review IPS information for accuracy, currency and completeness, see [13.40 – 13.43]

-13.17 The details of an agency plan are likely to reflect the agency’s size, functions and reporting obligations, and its resources and skills in information and communications technology, and information management.
+13.35 The details of the agency plan are likely to reflect the agency’s size, functions and reporting obligations, and its resources and skills in information and communications technology, and information management.
 The agency plan could elaborate on those matters.

 Information asset management framework

-13.19 An information asset management framework is a subset of an agency’s wider asset management framework and deals specifically with information assets.
-It would ideally be linked to an agency’s record management system and IPS information register.
+13.39 An information asset management framework is a subset of an agency’s wider asset management framework and deals specifically with information assets.
+It would ideally be linked to an agency’s records management system and IPS information register.

 IPS information register

-- which agency business area owns a particular document
+- the business area within the agency that is responsible for a particular document

 Information required to be published under the IPS

-13.22 The agency plan should describe the information an agency will publish as required by s 8(2).
+13.46 The agency plan should describe the information an agency will publish as required by s 8(2).
 Those requirements are described in more detail below.
-A series of headings that agencies could use to enhance public access to government information published under the IPS is suggested below at [13.120]–[13.121].
+A series of headings that agencies can use to enhance public access to government information published under the IPS is suggested below at [13.153].

 Other information to be published under the IPS

-13.23 The agency plan should describe the information an agency will publish under s 8(4) (discussed further below at [13.106]–[13.111]).
+13.47 The agency plan should describe the information an agency will publish under s 8(4), discussed further below at [13.131 – 13.138].
 The plan should specify how the agency has or will identify other information to be published.
 The timetable for publishing the information should also be included.

 IPS compliance review

-13.25 It is open to an agency to undertake more regular reviews, or to review the individual elements of its IPS compliance at different times.
+13.49 The OAIC encourages agencies to undertake more regular reviews, and to regularly review the individual elements of its IPS, noting the requirement in s 8B that an agency must ensure that information published as required or permitted by Part II is accurate, up-to-date and complete.
 The agency plan should indicate when and how the agency will undertake its compliance reviews.
 The plans should also explain whether the public will be invited to comment on the agency’s IPS entry as part of the compliance review.

 Information required to be published under the IPS

-- details of the agency’s functions, including its decision-making powers and other powers affecting members of the public (or any particular person or entity, or class of persons or entities) ([13.38]–[13.49] below)
+- details of the agency’s functions, including its decision-making powers and other powers affecting members of the public (or any particular person or entity, or class of persons or entities) [13.62 –13.71] below

-- details of appointments of officers of the agency that are made under Acts (other than Australian Public Service employees within the meaning of the Public Service Act 1999 — such as appointments of statutory office holders ([13.50]–[13.53] below)
+- details of appointments of officers of the agency that are made under Acts (other than Australian Public Service employees within the meaning of the Public Service Act 1999 — such as appointments of statutory office holders [13.74 – 13.75] below

 Agency organisation structure

-13.31 Agencies already publish organisational information in various locations, including the agency website, the agency annual report, and at www.directory.gov.au.
-Agencies may achieve compliance by linking to where the organisational information is already published.
+13.55 Agencies already publish organisational information in various locations, including the agency website, the agency annual report, and on directory.gov.au.
+Agencies may achieve compliance with their IPS obligations by linking to another webpage where the organisational information is already published.

 Level of detail required

-13.36 Although not expressly required by s 8(2)(b), it is good practice to provide the name and contact details for each manager of a business unit.
-If this is not appropriate (for example, because of the risk of harassment, email spam or due to regular changes of staff), the agency should list the position title and provide contact details.
+13.60 Although not expressly required by s 8(2)(b), it is good practice to provide the name and position title for each manager of a business unit.

 Functions and powers

 - The Administrative Arrangements Order (AAO) made by the Governor-General specifies the functions of departments of state.
-The AAO describes the matters each department deals with and the legislation administered by the ministers responsible for each department.
+The AAO describes the responsibilities of each department and the legislation administered by the ministers responsible for each department.

 - Decisions of the Government, often in the form of a ministerial announcement, may require an agency to administer a new policy or program.
-The activity may be sufficiently broad and important to be listed separately in an IPS entry as a function of the agency.
+The activity may be sufficiently significant to be listed separately in an IPS entry as a function of the agency.